styly-dev/STYLY-XR-Rig/README.md

 # Requirements
 - Unity 6000.0 or higher
 - Unity Pro license (optional, required only for PolySpatial features)
-  - This XR-Rig is open source and provides core XRI functionality without any additional dependencies.
-PolySpatial is an optional dependency that enables additional visionOS-specific features like VisionOSHoverEffect and volume camera configuration, but is only available for Unity Pro developers.

 # How the Rig is made
 This section is written for maintenance purpose of this repository.